 More than one directive may be combined together.
-Directives can be on the same line, preceded by the prefix \$XFD and separated by a space or comma.
+Directives may share the same line when preceded by the prefix \$XFD and separated by a space or comma. \$XFD NAME=CAPQTY, ALPHA

-'''

-$XFD NAME=CAPQTY, ALPHA

-'''

 Alternatively, the following can be used.

 '''

 (( XFD NAME=CAPQTY, ALPHA))

 '''